minecraftforum/rules-archive/rules/servers/rules.markdown

 * Any feedback about a host should remain in a host's topic
 * All global rules regarding affiliate links and giveaways still apply
 * Excessive Arguments or complaints are not allowed, and should be taken to a PM
-* There should be no support posts in a host's topic, these belong within the company's own support system
+* Support related posts are not allowed.
+Use the host's own support system or send them a private message
     * Informal warnings will be issued for continued support posting
 * A host must apply to post in the default section, otherwise they must post in the "Other Hosts" Section
-* Those requesting a custom quote should post in the Hosting Requests section
+* Posts requesting a custom quote go in the Hosting Requests section
 * All hosts may not post in the topic of any other host.
 Host-to-host conversation must be taken to a PM